steveseguin/social_stream/README.md

 ![image](https://github.com/steveseguin/social_stream/assets/2575698/73ba4b80-c599-45f6-85df-6ff629a3e6a5)

-Please note, do not share your Social Stream session ID with others as they will be able to create fake donations to Social Streams via posting to the API.
+Please note, do not share your Social Stream Ninja session ID with others as they will be able to create fake donations to Social Stream Ninjas via posting to the API.

 ### Text to speech